Now that you’re in Leeuwarden, you’re wondering what to do? Well we wrote about the 10 best activities of leeuwarden for you.

 The best way to get to know a new city is doing a walking tour.
 A local guide can not only tell you some beautiful stories but can also give you a lot of useful tips on where to go.
 We of course advise you to join one of the open free walking tours by A Guide to Leeuwarden.
 Every Saturday at 12:00 you can also join an English spoken Leeuwarden Free Tour.
-Besides the regular Dutch tours there is also a Street Art Tour and a Beer Tour that are organised a few times a year.
+Besides the regular Dutch tours there is also a Street Art Tour.
 These walking tours are based on voluntary contributions.

 A view from above You can climb the leaning Oldehove tower from April to October (open: 13:00-17:00, entrance €3,50).
 From 28 June to 10 September you can also climb the tower of the Saint Boniface Church (Wed & Sat from 14:00-16:00, entrance €1,50).
 At 85m, it’s the highest church tower of Friesland.
 If you’d rather take an elevator, visit the Achmea Tower.
 With 114 meter, the highest tower of Friesland.
 Every second Saturday of the month you can go up with an elevator and enjoy the view.
 Entrance is €3,00 and tickets are available at the Tourist Information / VVV.